amnshrestha/openFace-mac-installation-wiki/Code-Layout.md

 - `./lib`
    - `local` - the actual meat of the code where the relevant computer vision algorithms reside
       - `CppInterop` - wrappers around C++ code for C# bindings
-      - `LandmarkDetector` - The CLNF, CLM and CLM-Z algorithms together with face tracking code
+      - `LandmarkDetector` - The CE-CLM, CLNF, and CLM algorithms together with face tracking code
       - `FaceAnalyser` - Facial Action Unit detection and some useful code for extracting features for facial analysis
 	  - `GazeAnalyser` - Code for extracting eye gaze
 	  - `Utilities` - Utility code for image and video reading, result recording, result visualization, and rotation and image manipulation